capport-wg/7710bis/README.md

    (IPv4 DHCP, IPv6 DHCP, and IPv6 RA).
 The captive portal operator SHOULD ensure that the URIs provisioned by each method are equivalent to reduce the chance of operational problems.
-The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be provisioned via IPv6 DHCP or IPv6 RA either.
+The maximum length of

-Kumari & Kline           Expires October 1, 2020                [Page 3]
+Kumari & Kline          Expires September 2, 2020               [Page 3]

 Internet-Draft             DHCP Captive-Portal                March 2020

+   the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be provisioned via IPv6 DHCP or IPv6 RA either.

    In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs